-- A9.1 The standard shall require that workers are informed about their employment terms and conditions in writing and in an understandable manner to the worker before they enter into employment. - A9.2 The standard shall require that work be performed by individuals with a formal verifiable working relationship in accordance with all applicable legal requirements. e.g. an employment contract. - A9.3 The standard shall require that no employment arrangements are used in order to avoid obligations to workers under applicable labor and social security laws. - A9.4 The standard shall require that compensation for standard working hours meets or exceeds applicable legal minimum wages, industry standards, or collective bargaining agreements (where applicable), as well as other benefits mandated by law. - A9.5 The standard shall require that wages are paid in full in a timely manner, directly to the worker, using legal tender. - A9.6 The standard shall require that where a facility establishes a pay rate for production, quota, or piece work, it allows workers to earn at least a wage which respectively meets or exceeds applicable legal minimum wages, industry standards, or collective bargaining agreements (where applicable) within standard working hours. - A9.7 The standard shall require that all workers are compensated for all overtime as required by applicable legal requirements or a collective bargaining agreement. - A9.8 The standard shall require that all workers are provided with clear and written details of their wages for the pay period concerned each time that they are paid. - A9.9 The standard shall require that no deductions from wages are made unless permitted by all applicable legal requirements or a collective agreement.
+- A9.1 The standard shall require that workers are informed about their employment terms and conditions in writing and in an understandable manner to the worker before they enter into employment. - A9.2 The standard shall require that work be performed by individuals with a formal verifiable working relationship in accordance with all applicable legal requirements, e.g., an employment contract. - A9.3 The standard shall require that no employment arrangements are used in order to avoid obligations to workers under applicable labor and social security laws. - A9.4 The standard shall require that compensation for standard working hours meets or exceeds applicable legal minimum wages, industry standards, or collective bargaining agreements (where applicable), as well as other benefits mandated by law. - A9.5 The standard shall require that wages are paid in full in a timely manner, directly to the worker, using legal tender.

+- A9.6 The standard shall require that where a facility establishes a pay rate for production, quota, or piece work, it allows workers to earn at least a wage which respectively meets or exceeds applicable legal minimum wages, industry standards, or collective bargaining agreements (where applicable) within standard working hours. - A9.7 The standard shall require that all workers are compensated for all overtime as required by applicable legal requirements or a collective bargaining agreement. - Note: ILO Convention No.1 outlines the rate of pay for overtime shall not be less than one and one-quarter times the regular rate. - A9.8 The standard shall require that all workers are provided with clear and written details of their wages for the pay period concerned each time that they are paid. - A9.9 The standard shall require that no deductions from wages are made unless permitted by all applicable legal requirements or a collective agreement.
 Workers are informed about any deductions in writing and in an understandable manner to the worker. - A9.10 The standard shall require that no deductions from wages are made as a disciplinary measure.